shahanmny/CPU-Pro-CTF/README.md

  This is a Capture the Flag style type game which will involve hacking

 # Situation
-CPU Pro whose slogan goes by *"The Best CPU Processors for the Best Prices"* is offering a bug bounty and a huge reward.
+CPU Pro whose slogan goes by *"The Best CPU Processors for the Best Prices"* is offering a bug bounty with a huge reward.
 Find the flag by finding a way into the admin account.

 # Prerequisites
   * Install XAMPP (*Note: If XAMPP is not installed with default setting or with Windows, somethings may differ*)